 I’m not exactly sure how to actually make that happen, but I’m starting with a blog and a newsletter.

-If this sounds like the sort of thing you wish you had — or if it’s something you do have, and that you’d like to help other people experience — join my newsletter.
+If this sounds like the sort of thing you wish you had — or if it’s something you do have, and you’d like to help other people experience it — join my newsletter.
 Reply to a message.
 Let’s talk.